mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

 Now, let's switch to the `dev-context@development` context `kubectl config use-context dev-context@development`{{execute}}

-When we output the contexts, the current context will be the `dev-context@development`
+The output will show the current context as `dev-context@development`

 `kubectl config get-contexts`{{execute}}